asbillings07/developer_portfolio/README.md

 - run npm start
 ```

-    this will start the server and you can view the webpage
+    this will serve the app and you can view the webpage on the server it tells you in the console

 ## Project Changes